kjam/data-wrangling-pycon/README.md

 ----------

 kjam on twitter / freenode
-katharine at pyladies dot org
+katharine at kjamistan dot com